nimaid/DiscreteQLogic/README.md

 *(I have been making a library of these parts for both Digital and LTspice, in order to simulate them before building them.
 You can find these libraries in their respective subfolders of this repository.)*

 For this list, I will use some shorthand notation to refer to the total transistor and resistor counts for each part.
 This shorthand will follow the format `xQyR`, where `x` is the total transistor count and `y` is the total resistor count.
-So, for example, a XOR gate which was labeled `6Q3R` would require 6 transistors and 3 resistors to build.
+So, for example, an XOR gate which was labeled `6Q3R` would require 6 transistors and 3 resistors to build.

 Unless otherwise stated, all transistors are N-type.